ducky427/ducky427.github.io/_posts/2018-05-15-padding-oracle.md

 A mode of operation like CBC is a way to securely handle data larger than the block size of the block cipher.

-In CBC mode, a block of plain text is XOR'ed with the previous cipher text block and then encrypted.
-While decrypting, we reverse the process; we first decrypt the block and then XOR it with the previous cipher text block to get the plain text.
+In CBC mode, a block of plaintext is XOR'ed with the previous ciphertext block and then encrypted.
+While decrypting, we reverse the process; we first decrypt the block and then XOR it with the previous ciphertext block to get the plain text.

 It is better explained in the following way: